OCHA-DAP/hdx-hapi/docs/data_usage_guides/food_security_and_nutrition.md

   and applying the algorithm from [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/), which uses phonetic name matching and manual overrides
-* Any rows whose p-codes are unmatched are p-coded at the national level.
+* Any rows whose p-codes are unmatched are p-coded at the national level with admin names supplied in the returned data

 ### Usage Notes